-6.2 ACS-PRI/BRI Card Description
+6.2 PRI-BRI Card Description

-6.2.1 ACS-PRI/BRI Card Description (8811)
+6.2.1 PRI-BRI Card Description (8811)

-The ACS-PRI/BRI card is an eight-port card that offers users the ability to effectively terminate and manage both dedicated and switched carrier services in a single system.
+The PRI-BRI card is an eight-port card that offers users the ability to effectively terminate and manage both dedicated and switched carrier services in a single system.
 Eight D channels can be managed from a single card.

-The ACS-PRI/BRI card doesn't have any jumpers or switches on its mainboard.
+The PRI-BRI card does not have any jumpers or switches on its motherboard.